Lakecia Benjamin

 Lakecia Benjamin is an American jazz, funk, and R&B saxophonist.

 Benjamin was born and raised in New York City.
 She grew up in a Dominican neighborhood in Washington Heights, Manhattan and played merengue, salsa, and Latin music.

-As a touring musician she has performed with Missy Elliot and Alicia Keys.
+As a touring musician she has performed with Missy Elliott and Alicia Keys.
 She has performed on four continents, for President Barack Obama's 2009 Inauguration, and with Clark Terry, Reggie Workman, Rashied Ali, the David Murray Big Band, Vanessa Rubin, and James Blood Ulmer.
 She started the band Soul Squad to showcase her compositions.

 Early life

 Benjamin was born and raised in Washington Heights, a neighborhood in New York City.
 In grade school, she studied recorder.
 She attended Eleanor Roosevelt Junior High School in New York City.
 She has been writing songs and lyrics since the age of 13.
 She began playing the saxophone in elementary school.
 Later while attending Fiorello H. LaGuardia High School for the Performing Arts she became interested in jazz.
 After high school she attended The New School in New York City.

 Her beginnings in music were Latin dance music.
 She played salsa and merengue.